SouravO/House_price_prediction/README.md

 ```
 ## 🚀 Usage
 1)Launch the notebook.

 2)Follow the sections:
-	Load and clean the data
+	Load and clean the data.
-	Perform EDA
+	Perform EDA.
 	Apply transformations and feature engineering
 	Train ML models
 	Predict house prices